barrett101/Intune-Desktop-Shortcut-with-embedded-icon-in-script/README.md

 Step 6:  Adjust the "ShortcutType" to either .url or .lnk.

 Step 7:  Adjust the "Desktop" path you want the shortcut to be located.
 Recommended to keep default, see notes.

+Step 8:  Adjust the "EnableIcon" to $True or $False depending if you want an icon or not.

-Step 8:  Create a Platform Script to push out the shortcuts.
+Step 9:  Create a Platform Script to push out the shortcuts.